Chinese Coins: The Wedding Gift Was a Gun

 Dr. Sun died in 1925.
 Song believed that socialism best reflected his vision for China’s future.
 She followed this path, even though it meant breaking with her own sister and family.
 Her younger sister Mei-ling actually married Chiang Kai-shek, the leader of the nationalist faction.

 Through the 1930s and '40s, Song Ching-ling continued to follow her own beliefs and serve China and its Communist Party, often through fund-raising.
 This included raising money to fight against the Japanese invasion.
 When the Chinese People's Political Consultative Conference (CPPCC) met in 1948 to shape the new government, she was there.
 On October 1, 1949, when there was a ceremony in Tiananmen Square to mark the birth of the new People's Republic of China, Song Ching-ling was there.
-The nationalist government issued an order for her arrest, but could never touch her and it soon fled to Taiwan.
+The nationalist government issued an order for her arrest, but could never touch her and it soon fled to Taiwan, Province of China.

 |Song Ching-ling on a 1993 one Yuan coin (right) and a 2010 brass medal (left).